 MICRO AND MACRO DRAMATURGIES IN DANCE

 Micro and Macro Dramaturgies in Dance is a two-year-long European research and training project, that brings together six leading contemporary dance organisations: Anghiari Dance Hub and Marche Teatro (Italy), Bora Bora (Denmark), Dance House Lemesos (Cyprus), DansBrabant (the Netherlands) and Tanec Praha (Czechia) to explore through exchange and collaboration dramaturgy as a creative and socially conscious practice.
-The project is coordinated by Tanec Praha and curated by a Scientific Team of dramaturgs: Guy Cools, Katalin Trencsényi, Maja Hriešik, and Anne-Marije van den Bersselaar.
+The project is coordinated by Tanec Praha and curated by dramaturgs/mentors: Guy Cools, Katalin Trencsényi, Maja Hriešik, Anne-Marije van den Bersselaar and Alexis Vassiliou.

 "There are productions without a dramaturge, but there is no production without dramaturgy," noted van Kerkhoven.